 - Information and referral (I&R) for accessible housing, where to buy assistive devices, how to secure a sign language interpreter and more

 - Assistive technology for children up to age 23

 Information about college scholarships available to students with disabilities.

 The Division of Specialized Care for Children’s (DSCC) education skills checklist can help youth and their families identify the skills and abilities they have met as well as those areas where they may need more focus.
 Some of these activities may not apply to everyone.

 The Division of Specialized Care for Children (DSCC) created this tip sheet to help youth with special healthcare needs and their families learn more about available resources to help pay for college.
 The tip sheet includes details about possible funding sources and scholarship opportunities:

+Knowing your strengths, setting goals, and understanding the options and supports available for attending college is important.
 The Division of Specialized Care for Children (DSCC) created this tip sheet to help youth with special healthcare needs start planning for college.
-It includes important points to consider and helpful higher education resources:
+It includes important things to consider when planning and helpful higher education resources.

-The Division of Specialized Care for Children (DSCC) created this tip sheet for youth preparing for college.
-It explains what type of accommodations are available and how to receive them:
+Youth with disabilities preparing for college can use this Division of Specialized Care for Children (DSCC) tip sheet to learn about the types of accommodations available and how to receive them.